Supinamarada!: Publication

-Volume list

-The series has been collected into six tankōbon (bound volumes) published by Shueisha:
+The series was serialized in the manga magazine Weekly Young Jump from July 14, 2011, to November 1, 2012.
+Shueisha collected its chapters in six tankōbon (bound volumes), released from November 18, 2011, to December 19, 2012 A one-shot spin-off chapter was later published in the manga magazine Aoharu on February 1, 2013.

+Volumes

-Reception
+Reception and legacy

 In an interview with Asahi Shimbun, Noda stated that Supinamarada! was a commercial failure during its initial serialization, and was discontinued after 15 months at the recommendation of his editor.
 Noda has speculated that the series' hard-to-remember title and slow initial chapters may have contributed to its inability to find an audience.
 The widespread acclaim for Noda's subsequent manga series Golden Kamuy has led to renewed critical recognition for Supinamarada!; the works are linked through the Supinamarada! character Toshimitsu Nihei, whose name and character design are identical to Tetsuzō Nihei of Golden Kamuy.

+Revival

+Weekly Young Jump announced plans to relaunch Supinamarada! on April 28, 2022, with serialization slated to commence on July 27, 2023.
+On July 20, 2023, Weekly Young Jump reported that the revival of the series would be titled Dogsred.